1. How do I know your microbes are safe for people, animals and plants?

 Our products are listed on the U.S. Environmental Protection Agency's (EPA’s) National Contingency Plan Product Schedule (NCPPS).
 Our microbe consortium is also listed with several of the state levels of the Department of Environmental Protection (DEP).

 Because we are classified as an industrial product we are required to provide a Materials Safety Data Sheet (MSDS).
 This form outlines the pertinent product safety information (e.g. physical data, toxicity, health effects, first aid, storage, disposal and protective measures.)

 Our microbes are 100% naturally-occurring and will not mutate into pathogenic life-forms.
 They will not convert any materials other than hydrocarbons.
 Intensive tests have shown no toxic side effects.
 As a matter of fact, by-products produced by these microbes are used as a food or energy source by higher organisms.

-2. Are the beneficial microbes you use genetically modified?
+2. Are the beneficial microbes or other products you use genetically modified?

-No. Our microbes are 100% natural, and not genetically altered or modified.
+No. All of our products are 100% natural, and not genetically altered or modified.